 All employees in the United States not covered by a collective bargaining agreement, including the NEOs, are automatically enrolled in the Company's 401(k) retirement savings plan ("401(k) Plan"), a tax-qualified plan.
 Employees may opt out of the plan or may elect to change their contribution in increments of 1% of pre-tax salary.
 Those employees who are covered by a collective bargaining agreement are also automatically enrolled in the Company's 401(k) Plan in accordance with the terms of each such respective agreement.
 Under the plan, the Company generally will match 50% of each employee's contributions, up to a maximum Company discretionary contribution of 3% of eligible salary.

-Bonus Payments and Time-Based Equity
+Annual Bonus Plan and Time-Based Equity

-The Board did not approve a bonus plan for 2017 or 2018 nor has the Board approved a bonus plan for 2019 as of this mailing.
+The Board did not approve an annual cash bonus plan for 2018 or 2019 nor does the Board intend to approve a bonus plan for 2020 as of this mailing.